usnistgov/dioptra/docs/source/explanation/components/users-groups-explanation.rst

 Opening an existing resource changes the active context to the resource's owning group.
 The switcher is disabled while viewing or editing that resource so the displayed resource and its group context cannot diverge.
 Leaving the detail route unlocks the switcher.

+Resource detail routes derive context from the resource itself, even if a conflicting ``groupId`` is supplied in the URL.
+Opening a resource in a new tab selects its owning group in the child tab without changing the parent tab's context.
+Create requests use the current group at submission; changing context clears linked selections from the previous group.
+Logging out clears saved forms and other user-scoped interface state.

+When an authenticated tab regains focus, the interface refreshes its group catalog.
+If the selected group was deleted in another session, it selects an available group and updates the list URL.
+If the deleted group was locked by a detail page, the interface returns to the Groups page.
+Repeated focus events are throttled and overlapping requests are suppressed.

+Deleted groups are browsed through a separate :ref:`read-only archive <reference-groups-archives>`.
+Browsing an archive does not select the deleted group as the active context.

 The active group is a web interface concept.
 REST API and Python client operations that require a group use an explicit group ID rather than the browser's active context.